 The annals of Scottish history reveal that Beeley was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The Beeley family lived in Bellie, in Morayshire.
 The name is a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in that area.
 Some think that the name is derived from the occupational name of bailie, but our records cannot confirm that claim.
 Indeed much of the early records list many of the family in other occupations.

 The surname Beeley was first found in Moray, where they held a family seat from very early times.

 Early History of the Beeley family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beeley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beeley research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beeley History in all our PDF Extended History products and printed products wherever possible.

 Beeley Spelling Variations

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Beeley include Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Beeley family (pre 1700)